m-zebrak/sqlzoo-solutions/README.md

 # sqlzoo-solutions

-My solutions to all of the 9 topics posted on [sqlzoo.net](http://sqlzoo.net/)  tutorial.
+   My solutions to all of the 9 topics posted on the [sqlzoo.net](http://sqlzoo.net/)  tutorial.

+   All answers were :100: percent correct and generated correct feedback on the day they were uploaded.

+   Feel free to use and if u have any suggestions  don't hesitate to contact me . :smiley:

 ## Sections: